arunkpatra/athena/DEVELOPMENT.md

 - Java: JDK 11
 - Gradle: Bundled via wrapper, but locally installed Gradle v1.65 helps.

-> You would need credentials of the Redshift cluster.
-For running tests locally, you won't need redshift since
+> You would need credentials of the Amazon Redshift cluster.
+For running tests locally, you won't need Redshift since
 > local integration tests use a local PostgreSQL DB.
 You don't need to install PostgreSQL locally, just leave your
 > Docker daemon running (the tests will automatically do the rest)